Edmir-Demaj/HopeForCancer/README.md

 * [Windows Paint](https://apps.microsoft.com/store/detail/paint/9PCFS5B6T72H)- Used to resize large images in the size wanted.
 * [Convertio](https://convertio.co/)- Used to convert any format image into webp.
 * [SmartDraw](https://www.smartdraw.com/)- Used to design Database schemas and their relationships.
-* [LOGO](https://app.logo.com/business-name)- Used to design and create the Logo of the website.
+* [Logo](https://app.logo.com/business-name)- Used to design and create the Logo of the website.
+* [Coolors](https://coolors.co/)- Used to generate colour palette used in this website.
 * [Fontawesome](https://fontawesome.com/)- Used to get icons used in the website.
 * [Favicon.io](https://favicon.io/)- Used to generate favicon.
 * [Hover.css](https://ianlunn.github.io/Hover/)- Used to get ready hover styles.